SuluJulianto/calendar-generator/README.md

 - If the input is not a valid year (e.g., not an integer or exceeds the expected range), the script will request a valid calendar year input.

 ## Java
+The Java code (`CalendarGenerator.java`) generates a calendar for a specified year.
+Upon execution, it requests the user to input a year within the range of 1 to 9999.

 ### Usage
 To use the Java code:
 - Compile the Java file (`CalendarGenerator.java`) using a Java compiler.